 Set up an egg drop experiment, make a scribble bot and lots more easy experiments for a school science club.

 Make a zip wire to help Jack escape down the Beanstalk, build a new house for the Three Little Pigs and more awesome fairy tale science activities!

-Ideas and suggestions for materials and resources it's handy to have in your cupboards so you’re ready for almost every science experiment you want to try!
+Ideas and suggestions for materials and resources for science at home so you’re ready for almost every science experiment you want to try!

 Forces and Motion Experiments